Angel Island (California): Immigration station

 A fire destroyed the administration building in 1940, and subsequent immigration processing took place in San Francisco.
 On November fifth of 1940, the last gathering of around 200 immigrants, including around 150 Chinese, were exchanged from Angel Island to brief quarters in San Francisco.

 In 1964, the Chinese American community successfully lobbied the State of California to designate the immigration station as a State Landmark.
 Today, the Angel Island Immigration Station is a federally designated National Historic Landmark.
-It was renovated by the California State Parks, which re-opened February 16, 2009.
+The detention barrack was renovated by the California State Parks, which reopened February 16, 2009.
 Docent tours for school groups can be made by appointment.
+After sitting vacant since World War II, the hospital near the detention barrack was renovated, at a cost of $15 million from a variety of federal, state and private sources, and opened as a museum in 2022.